Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Appendix

 \vpara{End-to-End Training.} Before end-to-end training, the retriever needs to be warmed up by weakly supervised pre-training or unsupervised pre-training.
-The reasoner also needs to be warmed up by supervised training on the supervised (question, answer) pairs.
-For training the NSM reasoner~\cite{He_2021}, an epoch with batchsize 20/40 takes 55/135 seconds and the loss function converges within 70/80 epochs on WebQSP/CWQ.
+The reasoner also needs to be warmed up by supervised training on the (question, answer) pairs.
+For training the NSM reasoner~\cite{He_2021}, an epoch with batch size 20 takes 55 seconds and the loss function converges within 80 epochs.
 The learning rate for warming up the reasoner is set as 1e-4.
 For end-to-end training, the learning rate is set as 1e-5.
-An epoch takes about 40/70 minutes, and the loss function converges within 10 epochs.